 Leaving out a single garlic clove from a bowl of hummus reduces the flavor, truly.
 Garlic provides a spicy heat undertone that can be replaced with extra lemon juice, a dash of cayenne pepper, or a pinch of ground cumin.

 We will make this hummus without garlic instead with tahini, lemon juice, and olive oil.
 You will hardly notice the missing garlic if you serve it with flavorful dippers, like soft pita bread, crunchy pita chips, and raw carrots and celery sticks.
+You might also like my white bean hummus.

 This recipe comes together so quickly, and just requires you to dump and blend.
 This is the food processor I love and use the most.